Darkpaster/Darkpaster.github.io/src/content/topics/en/society/discrimination.md

 As geneticist Adam Rutherford noted: "Racism is being expressed in the public sphere more frequently than at any time in my memory, and it is our duty to counter it with facts."
 We have these facts.
 All that remains is to find the courage to use them.

 We are all Africans.
 We are all human.
 We all deserve equal respect and equal opportunities.
-This is not an ideological statement—it is a scientific fact.
+This is not an ideological statement — it is a scientific fact.

 ---